Youth Program - Real Me

 I DIDN’T FEEL AT HOME HERE.
 THERE WAS NO REAL HOME…

-- Counselling – when requested, we connect participants to highly qualified, youth-friendly counsellors.
+Counseling – when requested, we connect participants to highly qualified, youth-friendly counselors.

 Help us support high-risk youth and develop an effective approach to gang prevention